top of page

 What kind of clothing do you recommend?

 Light-weight shirts (long and short sleeve).
-Long pants or LONG shorts; skirts of mid-calf length.
+Long pants or Long shorts; skirts of mid-calf length.
 Light sweater; light wind-breaker, and/or waterproof jacket or poncho.
-Good walking sandals; one pair closed-toe walking/gardening shoes.
-Gardening gloves (for Loving Work folks.)
+Good walking sandals; one pair closed-toe walking shoes.
+We provide work gloves (for Loving Work Retreat friends.)

 Should I bring my OI jacket?